eludi/arcamini/arcamini_api.md

 #### Parameters:
 - {gfx} gfx - the graphics context to call draw functions on

+### callback function leave
+Called when leaving a scene before switching to another scene or shutting down the application

-### callback function unload
+### callback function shutdown
-Called before the script is unloaded after exiting the main loop.
+Called after exiting the main loop before shutting down.
 The main loop can be exited by returning false from update(), by closing the application window, or by pressing buttons 6 and 7 together.

 ## module window